Future Irish policy to "treat data centres like hospitals & road infrastructures"

 “The changes that will come in in the digital world over the next five-ten years are going to be much quicker than any of the changes that have come before.
 That's why we need to embrace that change and be ready for that change,” Breen says.

-“I believe that the development of data centres must be plan-led so we must have a plan that is clear and balanced in our approach to the sector.
+“I believe that the development of data centers must be plan-led so we must have a plan that is clear and balanced in our approach to the sector.
 One that will take into account the variety of elements, including the regional development, the costs, benefits and of course the impact on Ireland's infrastructure,” Breen says.

 Breen asserts the first draft of this data is expected this year and will pave the way for huge change.

-“Data centres are going to be treated like hospitals and road infrastructures in the process which we are implementing to ensure again that Ireland does not miss out on the opportunities in this sector,” says Breen.
+“Data Centers are going to be treated like hospitals and road infrastructures in the process which we are implementing to ensure again that Ireland does not miss out on the opportunities in this sector,” says Breen.

 However, Breen does admit that Ireland does rank poorly on fixed broadband which he says has been highlighted by many operators.